19wh1a0413/Selfie-Filters/README.md

 **Problem Statment**

 Selfie Filters
-To build a Basic desktop application to play around with B612-alike filters like hat, moustache and glasses automatic in-face superposition in real time.
+To build a model to play around with B612-alike filters like hat, moustache and glasses automatic in-face superposition in real time.

 **Approach**